beekurt98/terminal-portfolio/README.md

 + The Terminal window can be minimized and closed.
 When minimized, the contents will remain but if X is pressed, the contents will reset.
 + The up/down arrows work & the previous commands entered during the session can be accessed.
 Pressing Tab will complete the input.

-Working on Turkish translation.<br />
+Working on Turkish translation + responsiveness on smaller screens.<br />
 I will be changing some of the theme colors.

 Credits:<br />